Request for Proposals

 - Your preferred format for the content

 - Your contact information

 Applicants may request up to $5,000.

-Applicants may submit one project application for this grant program in FY2020.
+Applicants may submit one project application for this grant program in FY2022.

 Please read this request for proposals in full before submitting an application.

-HumanitiesDC is the State Humanities Council for Washington, DC, and one of 56 such institutions found in every state and territory of the United States, each affiliates of the National Endowment for the Humanities.
-Founded in 1980, our mission is to: enrich the quality of life, foster intellectual stimulation, and promote cross-cultural understanding and appreciation of local history in all neighborhoods of the District through humanities programs and grants.
+HumanitiesDC is the State Humanities Council for Washington, DC, and local affiliate of the National Endowment for the Humanities.
+Founded in 1980, the Humanities Council of Washington, DC (HumanitiesDC) aims to enrich the quality of life, foster intellectual stimulation, and promote cross-cultural understanding and appreciation of local history in all neighborhoods of the District through humanities programs and grants.

 The public programs will follow HumanitiesDC’s successful Humanitini model that brings thoughtful humanities discussions to Washington, DC’s happy-hour scene.
-View the Curator guide for producing a Humanitini program here.
-Curators must budget for a professional videographer to film their Humanitini program and edit the footage, and an ASL interpreter to provide interpretation at the program.
+Download the Curator guide as a reference to in person Humanitini programs here.
+HumanitiesDC will set up and manage online registration for each program.
+Each curated project will be free for the public to attend.
+Curators must budget for a professional videographer to film in-person Humanitini program and edit the footage, and an ASL interpreter to provide interpretation for virtual or in person programming.
+If the program is conducted virtually, it must be recorded and edited for submission to HumanitiesDC.
 Curators will also write an evaluative report on the challenges and successes encountered while translating their research for a public audience.